TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 The next level up in my pyramid is component tests.
 A component is a meaningful unit of code with a strong abstraction layer and API.
 In the front end world, a React component would be a great example.
 You'll use many of the same techniques as unit testing but with more of a focus on the public API.
 Component testing typically covers more code, particularly when testing higher level components that are built from simpler components.

-Integration tests look at the integration of components with external systems that are typically mocked at the lower levels of the pyramid.
+Integration tests look at the integration of components with external systems that are mocked at the lower levels of the pyramid.
 A database is the classic example of an external system.
 For front end components, integration testing will focus on integration with the browser, perhaps running the same tests with each of the major browsers.

 Finally, the top level of the pyramid is end to end testing.
 You might be testing a full stack application, automating a web app which interacts with a backend service that in turn stores data in a database.
 Tests at this level involve the most integration, have the most dependencies and are the slowest to setup and run.